MicrosoftDocs/CortanaSkillsKit/docs/skills/mva21-setup.md

 ![Bot Framework developer portal](../media/images/bot_framework_dev_portal.png)

 * **LUIS (Language Understanding Intelligent Service)**.
-Sign into [LUIS.ai](https://www.luis.ai) using your Microsoft account to create and manage LUIS applications that let you use language understanding technology in your Cortana skill.
+Sign into [LUIS.ai](https://www.luis.ai) using your Microsoft account.
+This will allow you to create and manage LUIS applications that let you use language understanding technology in your Cortana skill.

 ![LUIS Site](../media/images/mva32_luis_account.png)